skyneticist/golee/README.md

 One thing that IS nice about this tool is how easy it is to install and to keep updated.
 Also, the size of the executable is small and the way its being added to PATH is fast, safe, convenient.

 To achieve all of this, Goreleaser and a custom postinstall script is used in combination with a package.json file.
 This essentially allows for a platform-independent way to install the git-golee tool with a simple npm command.

+*Please NOTE: there are way too many versions published here (I'm currently working on cleaning it up) - just know that v2.0.0 and later are working!*

 [Packgage on NPM](https://www.npmjs.com/package/@skyneticist/git-golee)